-Southern Cultures1 is an academic quarterly2 about the history and cultures of the U.S. South,3 published by UNC Press with the Center for the Study of the American South4 for readers in the South and beyond.5
+Southern Cultures1 is a peer-reviewed quarterly2 of the history and cultures of the U.S. South,3 published by UNC Press for the Center for the Study of the American South,4 with readers in the region and beyond.5

-1. Although it sounds straightforward, the journal’s name was a big point of contention for our founders, sociologist John Shelton Reed and historian Harry Watson, before the journal launched in 1993.
+1. Although it sounds straightforward, the journal’s name was a big point of contention for our founding editors, sociologist John Shelton Reed and historian Harry Watson, before the journal launched in 1993.

 As Reed recalls: “I’d been assuming that the journal would be called Southern Culture, like the [recently released Encyclopedia of Southern Culture].
 I believed, and still do, that there is such a thing, albeit with racial, social-class, and subregional variations.
 But Duke [University Press] insisted, and Watson agreed, that it should be called Southern Cultures (plural).
 I thought this was a chickenshit concession to fashionable multiculturalism, and said so.
 But I was outvoted, and conceded with an ill grace.
 Some of the articles we’ve published over the years show that there’s a lot that is southern and cultural I wouldn’t want to claim for southern culture, so I’m happy that I didn’t prevail.”
 We’re happy, too (no offense, John).
 Since our founding, we’ve worked to present a multiplicity of voices and experiences—from artists to activists, from Natives to newcomers—and we hope the journal’s name reflects just that.